 If the delivery of the payload is not successfully sent due to connection issues, all of your SDKs will automatically retry the request until successful receipt of the payload according to the following policies.
 Note that retry policies are subject to change / tuning in the future.

 |Platform||Initial Wait - Sleep duration before the first retry||Wait Growth - Rate of growth of the sleep duration between each retry||Max Wait - Maximum sleep duration between retries||Max Attempts - Maximum number of individual retries|

 All mobile libraries handle retries by periodically attempting to flush their internal queue of events to Segment.
 If the flush is unsuccessful, the library waits until the next regularly-scheduled flush time to try again.
 The background queue of requests to Segment is bounded in size so if events are being queued faster than we can successfully flush them to Segment, some events may be dropped.

 The destination endpoint APIs have fluctuations in availability due to a number of issues ranging from network failures to bugs to overload.
 Segment’s internal systems retry failed destination API calls for four hours with a randomized exponential backoff after each attempt.
 This substantially improves delivery rates.

 Here’s an example destination that was only successfully accepting 93.36% of all API requests but was achieving a 99.28% final deliverability rate due to Segment’s retry functionality.

-Replays allow customers to load historical data from our S3 logs into downstream destinations which accept cloud-mode data.
-So, for example, if you wanted to try out a new email or analytics tool, we can replay your historical data into that tool.
+Replays allow customers to load historical data from Segment’s S3 logs into downstream destinations which accept cloud-mode data.
+So, for example, if you wanted to try out a new email or analytics tool, Segment can replay your historical data into that tool.
 This gives you a great testing environment and prevents data lock-in when vendors try to hold data hostage.

 Questions?
 Problems?
 Need more info?
-Contact us, and we can help!
+Contact Segment Support for assistance!